Stop searching and let the perfect private dining venue in London find you!

 Taking its name from a famous London Courtesan, Kitty Fisher's is an intimate and unpretentious bistro lodged between Hyde and Green park.
 The main restaurant is cosy, with room for 30 diners, and delightfully plays into its bistro roots with old-fashioned awning, plush button-backed booths and moody candle lighting.

 You can expect to eat well, with the menu leaning towards unfussy classics, with those cooked on the wood grill standing out especially.
-Both cocktails and old-world wines are well represented, with the delightful Bad Kitty being a celebratory mix of sloe gin, elderflower, lemon & Cava. they also have a surprisingly decent whiskey selection for those wanting something with a bit more heft.
+Both cocktails and old-world wines are well represented, with the delightful Bad Kitty being a celebratory mix of sloe gin, elderflower, lemon & Cava.
+They also have a surprisingly decent whiskey selection for those wanting something with a bit more heft.

-12. Smart private dining with people watching: The Parcel Yard
+28. Smart private dining with people watching: The Parcel Yard

 Kings Cross